 Willie McCovey becomes the 16th player elected to the Hall of Fame in his first year of eligibility.
 The slugging first baseman, who smashed 521 home runs and collected 1,555 RBIs, spent most of his 22-year major league career with the Giants.

 Johnny Sylvester, the terminally ill young boy whom Babe Ruth promised to hit a home run for in the 1926 World Series, dies at the age of 74.
-Although the Yankee slugger homers against the Cardinals at Sportsman's Park in St. Louis and the 11-year old youngster recovers from his undetermined illness, the accounts of the incident, especially as shown in the movie, The Babe Ruth Story, have proven to be more romantic than accurate.
+Although the Yankee slugger homers against the Cardinals at Sportsman's Park in St. Louis and the 11 year-old youngster recovers from his undetermined illness, the accounts of the incident, especially as shown in the movie, The Babe Ruth Story, have proven to be more romantic than accurate.

-Right-handers Gaylord Perry and Fergie Jenkins as well as Rod Carew, the 16th member of the 3,000-hit club, are elected into the Hall of Fame.
+Right-handers Gaylord Perry and Fergie Jenkins as well as All-Star infielder Rod Carew, the 16th member of the 3,000-hit club, are elected into the Hall of Fame.
 None of the three players selected by the baseball writers have ever appeared in a World Series.

 Mike Schmidt, a power-hitting third baseman with a total of 548 homers, is elected to the Hall of Fame by the BBWAA.
 The two-time Most Valuable Player spent his entire 18-year major league career with the Phillies.